skybaks/pyplanet-cup_manager/usage.md

 |map_count|int|Optional|This will set the cup mapcount automatically when you start the cup.
 If a non-zero mapcount is set for a cup it will automatically end itself after the defined number of maps has passed.
 You can always change an active cup's mapcount using the `//cup mapcount <count>` command|
 |payout|str|Optional|This is used to link a certain payout scheme to your cup.
 This linkage will be used to default the selection on the payout and export windows.|
 |scoremode|str|Optional|Use this to predefine a score sorting mode for the cup.
 If left undefined the default sorting mode for your mode script will be used.|

+## Customizing the cup configuration

+Setting up your cup specifics in the configuration is meant to reduce workload ingame when running your cup.

+The configuration is customized with a couple specific json files.
+This allows you to enter the name of your specific cup, thenumber of maps the competition will be over, the kind of scoring you want to use, one or more mode script setting presets, and even a planets payout scheme.

 # Running a cup as server admin